-2558 Hospital 30-Day, All-Cause, Risk-Standardized Mortality Rate (RSMR) Following Coronary Artery Bypass Graft (CABG) Surgery (Centers for Medicare & Medicaid Services/Yale CORE): Recommended
+2558 Hospital 30-Day, All-Cause, Risk-Standardized Mortality Rate (RSMR) Following Coronary Artery Bypass Graft (CABG) Surgery (Centers for Medicare & Medicaid Services/Yale CORE): Endorsed

 Description: The measure estimates a hospital-level, risk-standardized mortality rate (RSMR) for patients discharged from the hospital following a qualifying isolated CABG procedure.
 Mortality is defined as death from any cause within 30 days of the procedure date of an index CABG admission.
 An index CABG admission is the hospitalization for a qualifying isolated CABG procedure considered for the mortality outcome.
 The measure was developed using Medicare Fee-for-Service (FFS) patients 65 years and older and was tested in all-payer patients 18 years and older.
-Measure Type: Outcome; Level of Analysis: Facility; Setting of Care: Inpatient/Hospital; Data Source: Claims

-This outcome measure, originally endorsed in 2015, aims to improve patient outcomes by providing patients, physicians, hospitals, and policy makers with information about hospital-level, risk-standardized mortality rates following hospitalization for a qualifying isolated coronary artery bypass graft (CABG) procedure.
+Measure Type: Outcome; Level of Analysis: Facility; Setting of Care: Inpatient/Hospital; Data Source: Claims standardized mortality rates following hospitalization for a qualifying isolated coronary artery bypass graft (CABG) procedure.
 CABG is a common procedure associated with considerable morbidity, mortality, and healthcare spending.
 Several factors such as pre-operative patient selection, surgical timing post-coronary event, intraoperative conduct, and other aspects of postoperative care can have an impact on operative mortality.
 The Committee agreed that the measure met the scientific acceptability criterion and did not have any concerns with the feasibility of the measure or the usability and use criterion.
 Committee members agreed that identifying institutions' performance based on the patient case mix can promote hospital quality improvement and better inform consumers about care quality.
 Overall, the Committee agreed that the measure met NQF evaluation criteria and recommended it for continued endorsement.